Dean Bailey

 Dean Bailey (18 January 1967 – 11 March 2014) was an Australian rules football player and coach.
 He played for the Essendon Football Club and was the senior coach of the Melbourne Football Club, as well as an assistant coach at Essendon and Port Adelaide and the Strategy & Innovation Coach at the Adelaide Football Club (Adelaide Crows).
 Bailey died of lung cancer on 11 March 2014.

 Playing career

-Essendon

 Bailey played 53 games for Essendon, mainly as a centreman.
 He wore guernsey numbers 42 and 31, and preceded Dustin Fletcher in wearing the latter number.

 Coaching career

-Bailey became senior coach of Mount Gravatt Football Club in Queensland at the end of the 1997 season, In 1998, In his first season as senior coach, he guided Mt Gravatt to fourth place.
+Bailey became senior coach of Mount Gravatt Football Club in Queensland at the end of the 1997 season.
+In 1998, In his first season as senior coach, he guided Mt Gravatt to fourth place.
 In 1999, he coached Mt Gravatt to third position in his second and final year.

 Essendon Football Club assistant coach

 At the end of the 1999 season, Bailey became an assistant coach in the position of development coach at the Essendon Football Club under senior coach Kevin Sheedy and helped the club to their 2000 premiership.

 In his second year back with the Dons, they again made the 2001 Grand Final, except this time they lost to the Brisbane Lions by 26 points.
 Bailey left the Essendon Football Club at the end of the 2001 season.